 This is the third blog post in a series about de Broglie-Bohm theory.
 See Bohmian Mechanics and NPQG I for the first post in the series.

 In this post I will present the full transcript from the film “Infinite Potential : The Life & Ideas of David Bohm” by the Fetzer Memorial Trust.
-I’ll intersperse commentary to compare and contrast Bohm’s physics to NPQG.
-As of this writing the film is available on YouTube at the link below.
+I’ll intersperse my commentary in red italic to compare and contrast Bohm’s physics to NPQG.

 David Bohm : “When I was younger I felt that in the beginning that science would surely be a source of benefiting mankind.
 I had no question about it.
 I began to feel that something beyond science would be needed to approach this question.”